Pollora/documentation/routing.md

 ### WordPress Route Conditions

+WordPress routes use conditions that can be specified in two ways:

+1. Using predefined aliases (shorter syntax)
+2. Using actual WordPress conditional function names (more explicit)

-WordPress routes use conditions defined in the `config/wordpress.php` file.
-These conditions map WordPress conditional tags to route URIs:
+The framework provides a default set of aliases in the `config/wordpress.php` file.
+These aliases map WordPress conditional tags to route URIs:

 ```php
 return [